aaronights/aarond.me/src/pages/blog/exam.md

 That all went well, and I was all set and ready to go.
 The last step was to read and accept the Non-Disclosure Agreement.

 I tried to click “Yes” to agree.
-I couldn’t, clicking yes did nothing.
+I couldn't, clicking yes did nothing.

 I tried to scroll.
-I couldn’t.
+I couldn't.

 I use a big 4K TV as a monitor with 100% display scaling, I think this meant that all the text in the agreement was on the screen at the same time.
 The program for taking the exam had gone full screen, covering everything including the start bar, meaning I was unable to change any Windows settings.